tarik-besic/tarik-besic/README.md

 - 👋 Hi, I’m @tarik-besic
-- 👀 I’m interested in web dev- frontend, backend
+- 👀 I’m a Software Developer
-- 🌱 I’m currently learning React
 - 📫 How to reach me?
 - 📧 email: tarikbesic@protonmail.com
-- 📱  Instagram: @tarik_besic
-- 💻 Technologies: React, Node/Express, SCSS, MySql and MongoDB
+- 💻 Technologies I use are: React, Node/Express, MySql, MongoDB and Typescript :)

 <!---